muratk3n/thirdwave/en/README.md

 ---

 Ramamurti sounds like a capable guy.
 See it is posible to be technically knowledge, capable and left.
-U dont need a bus driver to be President to get left, which gets you f-ing Venezuella.
+U dont need a former bus driver to be President which gets you f-ing Venezuella.

 ---